International Tax

 FATCA is a bill that the government passed which creates additional layers of compliance challenges.
 FATCA includes a new Form 8938 filing with your personal tax return.
 The FATCA rules also imposes various withholding and disclosure requirements for financial institutions that have US Citizens as clients.

-Contact Bill for more info
+Contact Chris for more info